rchavarria/blog-post-incubator/unpublished-book-notes/99-bottles-by-sandi-katrina.notes.markdown

 The difference between the solution that adds a conditional and the solution that interpolates a variable into a string is that in the first, as the tests get more specific, the code stays equally specific.

-as the tests get more specific, the code gets more generic.[4
+as the tests get more specific, the code gets more generic.

 ### 2.4.
 Understanding Transformations

 the "Transformation Priority Premise" (a blog post that you are urged to scan), Martin defines transformations as "simple operations that change the behavior of code."

-se podrian ver las transformaviones colo lo contrario a refatorizar?
+se podrian ver las transformaviones como lo contrario a refatorizar?

 ### 2.5.
 Tolerating Duplication